nikosdion/joomla_com_upgrader/README.md

 * Refactor and namespace helper classes.

 **What I would like to add**
-* Refactor and namespace HTML helper classes into a services.
+* Refactor and namespace HTML helper classes into services.
+  * Stored in <root>/helpers/html
+  * The <root> always has a views directory
+  * The class name starts with JHtml
 * Refactor and namespace custom form field classes.
 * Refactor and namespace custom form rule classes.
 * Refactor static getInstance calls to the base model and table classes.